 - 1. What is a “blood split”?

-- 2. How a “blood split” motion can help defend against a DUI
+- 2. How can a “blood split” motion help to fight a DUI charge?

 - 3. Is there such a thing as a California DUI “breath split”?